 As long as the braking fluid complies with the Department of Transportation’s minimum standards, then it is acceptable to use in the braking system of a vehicle.
-Out of the four types of braking fluid, the most popular ones are Dot 3 and Dot 4.
+Out of the four types of braking fluid, the most popular ones are DOT 3 and DOT 4.

 There is the dry boiling point which is when you boil fresh braking fluid that has come from a new container.
 The other type is the wet boiling point.
 This refers to boiling brake fluid that has already absorbed water.

-Dot 3 Brake Fluid
+DOT 3 Brake Fluid

-Dot 4 Brake Fluid
+DOT 4 Brake Fluid

 It can even handle a situation where other types of braking fluids were used improperly with the vehicle.
-That is why aggressively used vehicles, like racing cars and police cars, are known for using Dot 4 brake fluid.
+That is why aggressively used vehicles, like racing cars and police cars, are known for using DOT 4 brake fluid.

-Dot 4 brake fluid acts faster under a dry boiling point than a wet boiling point.
-The Dot 3 is able to perform well in both a dry boiling point and a wet boiling point.
-Overall, the Dot 4 is a very complex braking fluid which is useful for sustaining the health of your braking system.
+DOT 4 brake fluid acts faster under a dry boiling point than a wet boiling point.
+The DOT 3 is able to perform well in both a dry boiling point and a wet boiling point.
+Overall, the DOT 4 is a very complex braking fluid which is useful for sustaining the health of your braking system.

-What it all comes to is the regulatory approval of Dot 3.
-There are more vehicles approved for Dot 3 brake fluid usage than there are for Dot 4.
+What it all comes to is the regulatory approval of DOT 3.
+There are more vehicles approved for DOT 3 brake fluid usage than there are for DOT 4.
 But this will likely change as tougher regulations become forced regarding the safety and functionality of braking systems.